ez-framework/ez-framework/README.md

 The only dependency is Nats.

 It can:
-1. Election: Perform leader election easily.
+* Election: Perform leader election easily.
 [DONE]

   * See: https://github.com/tylertreat/nats-leader-election/blob/master/main.go

-2. Election: Easy way to execute functions only as a leader.
+* Election: Easy way to execute functions only as a leader.
 [DONE]

-3. Election: Easy way to execute functions only as a follower.
+* Election: Easy way to execute functions only as a follower.
 [DONE]

+* Election: A way to identify if a daemon is a leader or not.

-4. Config: Easy way to receive messages on every node via pubsub.
+* Config: Easy way to receive messages on every node via pubsub.
 [DONE]

-5. Config: Easy way to update config and password via key-value store and HTTP.
+* Config: Easy way to update config and password via key-value store and HTTP.
 [DONE]

-6. Config & IoT+WS: Easy way to receive config update through public websocket endpoint.
+* Config & IoT+WS: Easy way to receive config update through public websocket endpoint.
 [DONE]

   * TODO: The client loop needs to handle error and sudden termination.
 It also have to retry infinitely.

-7. Jobs: Easy way to schedule cron via leader functionality.
+* Jobs: Easy way to schedule cron via leader functionality.
+[DONE]

-8. Jobs: Easy way to have round robin worker via Jetstream as queue.
+* Jobs: Easy way to have round robin worker via Jetstream as queue.
+[DONE]

-9. Security: LDAP ready with concepts of groups.
+* Security: LDAP ready with concepts of groups.

-10. Security: Custom username+password via basic auth.
+* Security: Custom username+password via basic auth.

+* Bullet proofing.

+  * Each Actor must stop cleanly if needed to.

+  * Tests.

+  * Godoc.